ewaldmire/ascender/docs/docsite/rst/userguide/credential_plugins.rst

 .. image:: ../common/images/credentials-link-metadata-test-error.png
    :alt: Example exception dialog for credentials lookup

 6. When done, click **OK**.
 This closes the prompt window and returns you to the Details screen of your target credential. **Repeat these steps**, starting with :ref:`step 3 above <ag_credential_plugins_link_step>` to complete the remaining input fields for the target credential.
-By linking the information in this manner, climber retrieves sensitive information, such as username, password, keys, certificates, and tokens from the 3rd-party management systems and populates that data into the remaining fields of the target credential form.
+By linking the information in this manner, ascender retrieves sensitive information, such as username, password, keys, certificates, and tokens from the 3rd-party management systems and populates that data into the remaining fields of the target credential form.

 7. If necessary, supply any information manually for those fields that do not use linking as a way of retrieving sensitive information.
 Refer to the appropriate :ref:`ug_credentials_cred_types` for more detail about each of the fields.